burcukolcak/burcukolcak.github.io/_pages/about.md

 <p style="margin-left:6em;margin-right:6em">

-I am a PhD candidate in Political Science at <a style="text-decoration:none"  href="https://polisci.rutgers.edu/" target = "blank_"> Rutgers University </a> and a researcher for the Lab on Politics, Race & Experimental Methods at <a style="text-decoration:none" href="https://politics.princeton.edu/" target = "blank_">
+I am a PhD candidate in Political Science at Rutgers University and a researcher for the Lab on Politics, Race & Experimental Methods at the Politics Department at Princeton University.
-Princeton University</a>.

 <br/><br/>

 I am broadly interested in comparative politics, quantitative methods, and race and ethnic politics.
-I study democracy and authoritarianism, subnational dynamics of politics and power, public opinion, and racial and ethnic attitudes.
-In addition to my substantive areas of interest, I have methodological interests in experimental methods, causal inference, text-as-data, and spatial analysis.
+I study democracy and authoritarianism, subnational dynamics of politics and power, public opinion in different political contexts, and racial and ethnic attitudes.
+In addition to my substantive areas of interest, I have methodological interests in experimental methods, text-as-data, and spatial analysis.

 <br/><br/>